-The three men were all represented by attorneys and limited themselves to acknowledging their pleas while their defenders did all the talking.
+Tresvant, Braswell and Gbewonyo, who still had to appear in court, were all represented by attorneys and limited themselves to acknowledging their pleas while their defenders did all the talking.
 One of the attorneys asked to not let cameras shoot the arraignment.
-The judge, commissioner Jeffrey Harkavy, denied the request.
+The judge, Commissioner Jeffrey Harkavy, denied the request.

 It was a morning of wait for Tresvant and Braswell.
 It took nearly two hours for them to finally step up to the podium.
 Tresvant was accompanied by his father while Braswell was there with his entire family.